Pipeline YAML Reference#

 global_job_config

-, are exported first, and after them, the ones defined on a
+, are exported first, and those defined on a

-This allows overriding global values for the specific task if there is a need for
+This allows for overriding of global values for the specific task, if the need arises.

 In the case of epilogue